dogweather/forkful/content/en/go/html-and-the-web/sending-an-http-request-with-basic-authentication.md

   \ in\u2026"
 lastmod: '2024-03-13T22:44:59.630698-06:00'
 model: gpt-4-0125-preview
-summary: "Sending an HTTP request with basic authentication in Go involves adding\
-  \ an authorization header to your request that includes a username and password\
+summary: Sending an HTTP request with basic authentication in Go involves adding an authorization header to your request that includes a username and password in the form of a Base64-encoded string.
-  \ in\u2026"
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---